This post may contain affiliate links. Please read our privacy policy.

 Instructions

 - Sprinkle the pulled pork with a bit of salt before serving.
 Serve warm.
-You can serve it as is, or serving it with warmed tortillas and whatever topping you like and let everyone assemble tacos.
+You can serve it as is or serve it with warmed tortillas and whatever topping you like and let everyone assemble tacos.

 Notes